What are my responsibilities?

 - the PIN (personal identification number)

-- Transmit or accept any of the above cardholder information via e-mail
+- NEVER Transmit or accept any of the above cardholder information via e-mail, fax, scan (image now or other), or by end-user messaging technologies.

-- Store any sensitive authentication data on a University computer, server, or on paper, including:
+- NEVER store any sensitive authentication data on a University computer, server, or on paper, including:

 - The card’s storage chip or magnetic stripe

-- Use an imprint machine to process credit card payments (unless you must as part of your business processes).
+- NEVER use an imprint machine to process credit card payments (unless you must as part of your business processes).

-- Leave unsettled batches in terminals at the end of a business day.
+- NEVER leave unsettled batches in terminals at the end of a business day.
 You set up auto-settle programming or ensure that batches are settled manually each night.

-- Share the password to your computer or any computer you access.
+- NEVER share the password to your computer or any computer you access.

 Contact John Layman of the Office of the Treasurer by email (firstname.lastname@example.org) or by phone at 573/882-3318